ercrema/statistical_modelling_review/README.md

 This repository contains data and scripts used in the manuscript:

 Crema, E.R.
-(Submitted) Statistical Modelling in Archaeology: some recent trends and future perspectives.
+(Forthcoming) Statistical Modelling in Archaeology: some recent trends and future perspectives._Journal of Archaeological Science_

 The repository contains R scripts for generating figures 1-3 in the manuscript.
 All data required to produce the figures are generated via simulation and described in each file.
 All scripts are stand-alone so that users can run the script for each figure separately.
 The repository contains a Dockerfile for executing all scripts in a container.